Things To Do

 Soccer

-Soccer is the most popular sport in Cihuatlán, with many local teams and tournaments that engage the community.
+Soccer is a beloved sport in Cihuatlán, with local teams and community matches drawing enthusiastic crowds.

 Surfing